Homological sections of Lie algebroids: Introduction

-The antitangent bundle $\Pi A$ can then be defined as the supermanifold equipped with local coordinates $(x^a, \zx^\alpha)$, where the parity of the fibre coordinates has now been shifted, i.e., $\widetilde{\zx^\alpha} = \widetilde{\alpha} +1$.
+For brevity, we will often just write $A$ for a Lie algebroid when no confusion can arise.
+It is well-known that Lie algebroids have a very economic description in terms of Q-manifolds \`{a} la Vaintrob \cite{Vaintrob:1997}.
+The { parity reversed bundle} $\Pi A$ can then be defined as the supermanifold equipped with local coordinates $(x^a, \zx^\alpha)$, where the parity of the fibre coordinates has now been shifted, i.e., $\widetilde{\zx^\alpha} = \widetilde{\alpha} +1$.
 The admissible changes of coordinates are the same as \eqref{eqn:CoordChan} upon replacing $y$ with $\zx$.
 As the changes of the fibre coordinates on $A$ are linear, this replacement is valid and the resulting supermanifold $\Pi A$ is well-defined.
-The antitangent bundle also comes with a natural $\mathbb{N}$-grading, which we refer to as \emph{weight}, defined by assigning weight zero to the coordinates on the base manifold and weight one to the fibre coordinates.
+The parity reversed bundle {- just as any vector bundle does -} comes with a natural $\mathbb{N}$-grading, which we refer to as \emph{weight}, defined by assigning weight zero to the coordinates on the base manifold and weight one to the fibre coordinates.
 This assignment of weight is independent of the Grassmann parity of the coordinates (see \cite{Voronov:2002} for further details).
 A Lie algebroid structure on a vector bundle $A$ is equivalent to a weight one homological vector field on $\Pi A$.
 By minor abuse of language, we will also refer to $(\Pi A, Q)$ as a Lie algebroid.
 The bracket and anchor can be recovered using the derived bracket formalism of Kosmann-Schwarzbach \cite{KosmannSchwarzbach:1996,KosmannSchwarzbach:2004} (also see Voronov \cite{Voronov:2005}).
 The general set-up of the derived bracket formalism (slightly adapted to our current needs) is as follows.
 Given any differential Lie superalgebra $(\mathfrak{g}, [-,-], \delta)$ we have a \emph{derived bracket} on $\mathfrak{g}$ given by $(a,b) := (-1)^{\widetilde{a}} [\delta a, b]$.
 This bracket is Grassman odd and in general \emph{not} graded skewsymmetric.
 It does however satisfy an appropriate version of the Jacobi identity, and thus we have an odd Loday--Leibniz bracket on $\mathfrak{g}$.
 In practice, the differential is often an inner derivation.
 That is, $\delta = [q, -]$ for some odd element $q$.
 In order for this to be a differential, i.e., $\delta^2 =0$, it is clear that we must have $[q,q]=0$.
 In other words, $q$ must be homological.
-We modify the definition of a Q-algebroid as given by Mehta \cite{Mehta:2009} to the setting of supermanifolds.
+We { adapt} the definition of a Q-algebroid as given by Mehta \cite{Mehta:2006,Mehta:2009} to the setting of supermanifolds (his definitions were originally given in the category of $\Z$-graded manifolds).
 Essentially we view a Q-algebroid as a Lie algebroid equipped with a compatible homological vector field.
 In a more categorical language, a Q-algebroid is a Lie algebroid in the category of Q-manifolds, and vice versa.
-We remark that the existence of a Q-Lie algebroid structure implies the existence of a Q-algebroid structure (see Theorem \ref{trm:Qlagebroid}). \begin{definition}[Mehta \cite{Mehta:2009}] A Lie algebroid $(\Pi A,Q)$ equipped with a homological vector field of weight zero, $\Xi \in \Vect(\Pi A)$ that commutes with $Q$, i.e., $[Q, \Xi]=0$, is referred to as a \emph{Q-algebroid}. \end{definition} By definition, a homological vector field is odd and so the condition that $[\Xi, \Xi]=0$ is non-trivial.
+We remark that the existence of an { inner Q-algebroid} structure implies the existence of a Q-algebroid structure (see Proposition \ref{prop:IQAgebroid}). \begin{definition}[Mehta \cite{Mehta:2006,Mehta:2009}] A Lie algebroid $(\Pi A,Q)$ equipped with a homological vector field of weight zero, $\Xi \in \Vect(\Pi A)$ that commutes with $Q$, i.e., $[Q, \Xi]=0$, is referred to as a \emph{Q-algebroid}. \end{definition} By definition, a homological vector field is odd and so the condition that $[\Xi, \Xi]=0$ is non-trivial.
 Furthermore, note that the weight zero condition ensures that $\Xi$ is projectable and that its projection is also homological.
 In local coordinates $(x^a, \zx^\alpha)$ on $\Pi A$ the two homological vector fields are of the form